5 Amazing Shapes in Real Life

 Where are shapes used in real life?

-The windows, doors, bed, chairs, TVs, mats, rugs, cushions, etc. all have different shapes.
-Moreover, beds sheets, quilts, covers, mats, and carpets have different geometric patterns on them.
+The windows, doors, beds, chairs, TVs, mats, rugs, cushions, etc. all have different shapes.
+Moreover, bed sheets, quilts, covers, mats, and carpets have different geometric patterns on them.

 Geometry is also important for cooking.
-The word” geometry” is derived from the Greek word “goe” and “metron” which mean earth and measurement respectively.
-Geometry is primarily concerned with the characteristics of figures as well as Shapes in Real life.
+The word” geometry” is derived from the Greek words “goe” and “metron” which mean earth and measurement respectively.
+Geometry is primarily concerned with the characteristics of figures and Shapes in Real life.

 Geometry is used in various daily life applications such as art, architecture, engineering, robotics, astronomy, sculptures, space, nature, sports, machines, cars, and much more.